StanleyMasinde/wasm-image-processor/README.md

 # WASM Image Processor
 > Process images offline in the Browser.

 **⚠️ Early Development Notice**: This project is in active development.
-APIs may change and there is no npm package available yet.
+APIs may change.
 Use at your own risk for production applications.

 A high-performance image processing toolkit built with Rust and WebAssembly.
 Process images entirely client-side with no server uploads required.